SteveKGYang/SteveKGYang.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I'm Kailai, a Master of Philosophy candidate from the University of Manchester, UK.
+<font size=4>Hi, I'm Kailai, a Master of Philosophy candidate from the University of Manchester, UK.
 I focus on computer science and natural language processing in [NaCTeM](http://nactem.ac.uk/) group.
 I'm supervised by Prof. [Sophia Ananiadou](https://www.research.manchester.ac.uk/portal/sophia.ananiadou.html) and Prof. [Junichi Tsujii](http://www.nactem.ac.uk/profile.php?member=jtsujii).
-I obtained my BEng degree in Computer Science from Harbin Institute of Technology, China.
+I obtained my BEng degree in Computer Science from Harbin Institute of Technology, China.<br/>
 My research interests mainly lie in natural language processing.
 I'm most interested in dialogue systems and ways to make them more human-like, such as persona-based techniques and emotion-sensitive methods.
-That's why I'm now focusing on emotion recognition in conversation, including knowledge introduction to ERC and conversation modelling.
+That's why I'm now focusing on emotion recognition in conversation, including knowledge introduction to ERC and conversation modelling.<br/>

-In my spare time I love playing basketball and watching movies.
+In my spare time I love playing basketball and watching movies.</font><br/>

+<b><font size=5>News</font>

+* <font size=4><b>May.
+4, 2022</b> Our paper: "A Mental State Knowledge-Aware and Contrastive Network for Early Stress and Depression Detection on Social Media" has been accepted by Information Processing & Management as a journal paper.
+I worked as the first author of this paper.</font>
+* <font size=4><b>Aug.
+8, 2021</b>: I’m excited that our paper: "Knowledge-Interactive Network with Sentiment Polarity Intensity-Aware Multi-Task
+  Learning for Emotion Recognition in Conversations", has been accpted as findings paper of EMNLP 2021.
+I worked as co-first author of this paper.
+  It mainly focused on using different dimensions of external knowledge to aid ERC task.</font>
+* <font size=4><b>May.
+1, 2021</b>: I’m so excited that I will be joining national centre for text mining (NaCTeM), University of Manchester in late
+  2021, for a Master of Philosophy degree.
+I will be under the supervision of Prof. Sofia Ananiadou, who is very pofessional but easy-going.
+I will be focusing on emotion related NLP tasks.</font>

 <b><font size=5>Professional Services</font>

 * <b><font size=4>Journal Reviewer</font>